KakeTheCoder/DropShippingLeaks/README.md

 # DropShippingLeaks
 A affliate program website made by me.
 You can find dropshipping products cheaper from DropShippingLeaks.
-Visit website made by me https://dropshippingleaks.com
+Visit the website https://dropshippingleaks.com